mtarunpr/hashLR/README.md

-# CS 263 Final Project
+# HashLR: Hash Layout Randomization

 In the LLVM project repo, to compile LLVM with the additional X86HashLR pass: